Doctors conducting surgery

 Electric-field therapy

 Electric-field treatment employs electrical fields to target tumor cells while sparing healthy cells from damage.
-Electrodes are placed right on the body to perform the procedure.
+Electrodes get placed right on the body to perform the procedure.
 The system is known as Optune.
-Following surgery and radiation, it is administered together with chemotherapy.
-Both those with a recent diagnosis and those whose glioblastoma has returned are eligible for its FDA-approved treatment.
+Following surgery and radiation, it gets administered together with chemotherapy.
+Both those with a recent diagnosis and those whose glioblastoma has returned become eligible for its FDA-approved treatment.

 We’re here to help STOP THE PAIN